 a chemical element, one of the halogens, usually in the form of a reddish-brown, corrosive liquid, that volatilizes to form a vapor that has an unpleasant odor and is very irritating to mucous membranes: used in making dyes, in photography, and, in the form of certain compounds, in antiknock motor fuel: symbol, Br; at. no. 35

 Origin of bromineFrench brome ; from Classical Greek br?mos, stench + -ine

-A heavy, volatile, corrosive, reddish-brown, nonmetallic liquid element, having a highly irritating vapor.
-It is used in producing gasoline antiknock mixtures, fumigants, dyes, and photographic chemicals.
-Atomic weight 79.904; atomic number 35; melting point 7.2°C; boiling point 58.78°C; valence 1, 3, 5, 7.
-See Table at element.
+A dense, volatile, corrosive, reddish-brown, nonmetallic liquid halogen element that exists as a diatomic molecule, Br2 having a highly irritating vapor.
+Chiefly isolated from brines, it is used in producing fumigants, dyes, water purification compounds, and photographic chemicals.
+Atomic weight 79.904; atomic number 35; melting point −7.2°C; boiling point 58.8°C; density of gas 7.59 grams per liter; specific gravity (liquid, at 20°C) 3.12; valence 1, 3, 5, 7.
+See Periodic Table.